LVLMs and Humans Ground Differently in Referential Communication

 \subsection{Human Participants}

 The task was advertised as a job on Prolific that involved communicating with either another human or an AI partner.
 Given the linguistic demands of the task and need for attention to good task performance for high quality data, we used strict prescreening criteria, restricting participation to fluent English speakers located in the U.S. In addition, to mitigate the quality control challenges inherent in online data collection (e.g., potential cheating or attrition), we updated our filtering criteria to include only participants with a perfect approval record ($100\%$; see Table~\ref{tab:prescreening} for details).
-The task took an average of 1 hour to complete (\textit{SD =}28 min).
+The task took an average of one hour to complete (\textit{SD =}28 min).
 Recruits were told that their partner would be either human or AI, without revealing which.